 There were two big factors behind this change.
 One was the 2010 Affordable Care Act (ACA), commonly known as Obamacare.
 The other was a government program that’s not as well-known but is just as crucial for our country’s children: the Children’s Health Insurance Program, or CHIP.
 This program provides low-cost health coverage to kids whose families can’t easily afford health care but aren’t poor enough to qualify for Medicaid.

-According to the Medicaid website, CHIP currently provides coverage for 9.4 million kids nationwide.
-A 2017 fact sheet from the Kaiser Family Foundation shows that Medicaid and CHIP together provide coverage for 39% of all children in the country.
+According to the Medicaid website, CHIP provided coverage for 9.6 million kids nationwide in 2018.
+That same year, the U.S. Census Bureau reports, Medicaid and CHIP together provided coverage for over 35% of all children in the country.

 How CHIP Works

 The states can make their own decisions about who qualifies for CHIP, what benefits to provide, and how closely the program is tied to the state Medicaid program.
-A 2017 MACPAC fact sheet shows that 10 states, including the District of Columbia, run CHIP solely as an expansion of Medicaid, two treat it as a completely separate program, and 39 treat it as a combination program.
+A 2018 MACPAC fact sheet shows that eight states, five territories, and the District of Columbia run CHIP solely as an expansion of Medicaid.
+Two states treat it as a completely separate program, and 40 treat it as a combination program.

-All state CHIP programs cover children up to age 19, and some states have expanded coverage to include pregnant women.
+All state CHIP programs cover children from birth through age 18 who have no other health coverage and are not eligible for Medicaid.
+Some states have expanded coverage to include pregnant women as well.
 Groups particularly likely to rely on CHIP include:

 1. Low-Income Working Families